Sitdance enhances the lives of our elders through seated dance programmes.

 The DVDs are effective ‘push play and dance’ tools.
 However, much more can be achieved when teaching sitdance in person.
 Professional development training with creator Marcel Baaijens will enable you to take sitdance to the next level by maximizing the potential built into the programmes.
 Click here to read more.

 Marcel Baaijens (MSc, M.A.A.E., LVB Cert.) is a holistic, professional , dance and art educator with over 30 years of international experience.
 He is the creator, producer and presenter of Sitdance.
 Click here to read more.

 In 1989, some six months after Sitdance was born, Television New Zealand made this lovely TV-item.
 Sitdance went viral throughout New Zealand and made it a national success.
-Marcel still had red hair, oh and the infamous legwarmers that were so fashionable in those day.
+Marcel still had red hair and wore the infamous legwarmers that were so fashionable in those days.
 Click on the image to start the video.